Assad-Ur-Rehman01/life_care_hospital_analysis/README.md.txt

  Life Care Hospital Data Analytics Project

  Project Overview

 This project was developed using MySQL and dummy healthcare data to simulate real-world hospital operations.
 The objective was to practice database design, SQL analysis, and data visualization while generating meaningful business insights.

-The project provides insights into patient admissions, case types, doctor availability, appointment status, and hospital billing performance using MySQL, Excel, and Tableau.
+The project provides insights into patient admissions, case types, doctor availability, appointment status, and hospital billing performance using MySQL, Excel, Tableau, and Power BI.

 The goal was to design a relational database, perform data analysis using SQL, create a master analytical dataset, and develop interactive dashboards to generate business insights.
 To help the better view of how much patient are admited under which case and the availability of doctor and there appointment and lastely there bills.

  Tools Used

 * MySQL
 * SQL
 * Excel
 * Pivot Tables
 * Tableau
+* Power BI

  Project Workflow